jfx2006/thunderbird-ci-docs/Major Releases/ESR 78.md

 ### Treestatus

-Looks like Callek covered this in
+Looks like Callek covered this in bug [1645646](http://bugzil.la/1645646) - Support treestatus groups for esr78